topspin/topspin-wordpress/readme.txt

 This plugin is in open development.
 Over the weeks and months we hope to roll out regular updates with new features and optimizations, starting with:

+* Updated, Responsive, "Pretty" Front-End Templates
+* Increased Inventory Management Functionality - notifications, color coding, etc
+* Refined Inventory UI/UX
-* Code clean-up / debugging
+* Additional Code clean-up / debugging
 * Automatic cropping and scaling of thumbnails
 * Sidebar widget
 * Further customizable page layouts for more dynamic and varied offer page creation without editing Theme or template files